insovs/Optimization-Windows/Peripherals/Mouse/CursorUpdateInterval (need test, can cause problem)/README.md

 | `CursorUpdateInterval 0 (better).reg` | Sets interval to 0 — maximum update rate |
 | `CursorUpdateInterval 1.reg` | Sets interval to 1 — slightly reduced rate |
 | `revert-values (windows default).bat` | Restores Windows default values |

-If anything feels off, your mouse disconnects on its own or behaves erratically test a lower value between **0 and 5**, or run `revert-values (windows default).bat`.

 ## Which value to choose?
 - Start with **CursorUpdateInterval 0** to test stability